 Current fishery resources have declined by about 20% compared to 20 years ago due to over-exploitation.

 “One of the reasons for the decline in aquatic resources is the imbalance between exploitation and the recovery capacity of the resources.
-Vietnam's offshore marine resources are very rich, while our fleet is weak in capacity, mainly exploiting coastal and offshore areas, and exploiting more than the permitted level,” said Mr. Vu Duyen Hai.
+Vietnam's offshore marine resources are very rich, while our fleet has weak capacity, mainly exploiting coastal and offshore areas, and exploiting more than the permitted level,” said Mr. Vu Duyen Hai.

 In particular, no additional fishing activities that have a major impact on aquatic resources are included, in line with the development orientation of the fishing industry.